10 Dermatologist-Recommended Products for Every Type of Skin Care Concern

 Under eye circles

-It is the rare person who does not experience puffy eyes and under eye circles from time to time.
+Most of us have experienced puffy eyes and under eye circles from time to time.
 La Roche Posay Redermic R Eyes is a pure retinol specifically formulated for the eye area.
 “It contains caffeine, which is very effective for reducing puffiness,” says Dr. Shah.
-Caffeine works by constricting blood vessels to reduce fluid build-up.
+In this formula, caffeine works by constricting blood vessels to reduce fluid build-up.

 It’s not enough just to moisturize dry skin, you also need to repair it.
-“Epionce Medical Barrier cream not only moisturizes the skin, but it supports the barrier function of the skin to soothe and protect,” says Elizabeth Tanzi, MD, founder and director of Capital Laser & Skin Care and assistant clinical professor, department of dermatology at the George Washington University Medical Center.
-Also effective is SkinMedica Dermal Repair Cream, an ultra-rich moisturizer that helps prevent moisture loss and improves skin smoothness,” reports Dr. Park.
+“Epionce Medical Barrier cream not only moisturizes the skin, but it supports the barrier function of the skin to soothe and protect,” says Elizabeth Tanzi, MD, founder and director of Capital Laser & Skin Care and assistant clinical professor, department of dermatology at the George Washington University Medical Center in Washington, D.C.
+Also effective is SkinMedica Dermal Repair Cream, “an ultra-rich moisturizer that helps prevent moisture loss and improves skin smoothness,” adds Dr. Park.